codesport/admin-panel/README.md

 ## The Directory Structure

 *node_modules/:* standard node folder to store dependencies, packages (e.g., Babel) and libraries (e.g., React).

+*package.json:* standard config, dependency, and script setup file for node projects

 *public/:* folder with global read privaleges (i.e., public , web accesible).
 Only store public content here suhc as images and html files

 *public/index.html:* Used by index.js to render the react app.
-The app gets rendered to an arbitrary id's (default is 'root') DOM in this file  via this code `<div id="root"></div>`.
+The app gets rendered to an arbitrary id's (default is 'root') DOM in this file  via this code `<div id="root"></div>`

-*index.css:* Global stylesheet.
+*index.css:* Global stylesheet for the react project

 *index.js:*  Application entry point.
 Renders App.js to an arbitrary id (default is id 'root') in public/index.html.
-Update to import App from './components/App' .
- Here is the code in index.js that renders the App component within the `<div id=root>` of index.html:
+Open this file and update to `import App from './components/App'` Here is the code in index.js that renders the App component within the `<div id=root>` of index.html:

 ```JSX
    ReactDOM.render(
     <App />,